openbmc/openpower-libhei/README.md

 Development Notes
 -----------------

- * The Hostboot and FSP environments only support up to **C++11**.
+ * The Hostboot environment only support up to **C++14**.
 Therefore, this library cannot use anything newer at this time.
  * Hostboot has a very limited environment.
 It does not include libc or libstdc++.
 However, Hostboot has implemented select functions from those libraries as needed.
 For details, you can reference `src/include/` in the